spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v7/working-with-media-collections/defining-media-collections.md

 $yourModel->getFirstMediaUrl('thumb') // returns an url to a 100x100 version of the added image.
 ```

-Take a look at the [defining conversions section](/laravel-medialibrary/v7/converting-images/defining-conversions) to learn all the function you can tack on to `addMediaConversion`.
+Take a look at the [defining conversions section](/laravel-medialibrary/v7/converting-images/defining-conversions) to learn all the functions you can tack on to `addMediaConversion`.